Trendyol/SessionStore/README.md

 ## How to Use

-SessionStore requires initialization in your Application class's `onCreate` method before you can store or retrieve data.
+Session Store requires initialization in your Application class's `onCreate` method before you can store or retrieve data.
 The installation process registers activity lifecycle callbacks to detect the launch reason—whether it's a first launch, process death recovery, or configuration change—and initializes the session accordingly.

 ### Installing SessionStore